 • Explore the botanical garden, home to many “canoe plants” brought here via canoe by the first settlers of Hawai’i.

 • Eat fruit.
-Certain times of the year the park is filled with fruiting guava and mountain apple trees.
+At certain times of the year the park is filled with fruiting guava and mountain apple trees.
 Choose fruit that has recently fallen to the ground.
 This way, you won’t be upsetting anyone nearby.

 • Swim.
 The cool waters of ‘Iao Stream are a welcome treat on a hot summer day.